What Are Assets And What Are Liabilities?

 Short term rentals such as Airbnb or VRBO are options besides long term rentals.

 Rental properties are not very liquid.
 So consider various exit options before owning a rental property as an investment.
+Also make sure you understand how to evaluate a rental property before purchasing one.

 Usually, it is not recommended to use debt to buy assets.
 Real estate investing is one of the few exceptions to the rules.
 Fixed rate mortgages provide benefits of leverage with minimal risk of margin calls.